drupol/master-thesis/src/thesis/1-introduction.typ

 #cite(<signalApp>, form: "normal"), a secure open-source instant messaging
 platform, for communications.
 This highlighted a broader, critical issue: the verification of software authenticity.
-Users generally trust software obtained from various stores, but this trust brings to the forefront the question of how they can verify with certainty that the version of the Signal application installed on their devices indeed derives directly from the source code provided in its repository.
+Users generally trust software obtained from application stores, but this trust brings to the forefront the question of how they can verify with certainty that the version of the Signal application installed on their devices indeed derives directly from the source code provided in its repository.
 Ensuring an application's authenticity, confirming it has not been tampered with prior to its public release, has become a central concern in